 Kipwise’s vision is to help teams learn better and enable a better knowledge flow within the company.

-With the goal to solve the above two problems, we designed a team annotation function where our Slack bot can smartly detect if a shared message contains any article link so we can help you 📎 clip the article automatically.
-Kipwise will also turn it into a collaborative version so your teammates can highlight the key points 📝 to help other teammates digest the article faster and add notes to encourage discussion around the article.
+The first feature that we launched was team annotation for articles shared in Slack where our Slack bot can smartly detect if a shared message contains any article link so we can help you clip the article automatically and your teammates can collaborate on annotating the key points to help other teammates digest the article faster and encourage discussions.

-Below is a short video summarizing how our article annotation works on Slack:
+Below is a short video summarizing how our image annotation works on Slack:

-1. A teammate shares an article in Slack → Kipwise can detect that it is an article and will turn it into a collaborative version automatically.
+1. A teammate shares an article or image in Slack → Kipwise can detect that it is an article or an image and will turn it into a collaborative version automatically.

 2. Your team can then collaborate on highlights and notes.
 If you want a specific teammate to pay attention to the annotation, you can mention your teammate in the note.

-3. All the annotations will get synched to Slack so they won’t go silent and encourages teammates to continue with the discussion.
+3. All the annotations will get synced to Slack so they won’t go silent and encourages teammates to continue with the discussion.

-4. All articles will be neatly organized on our online dashboard (you can add tags easily in the Slack interface).
-You can also 🔎 search for saved articles in Slack using the command /kipwise search [keyword].
+4. All articles and images will be neatly organized on our online dashboard (you can add tags easily in the Slack interface).
+You can also 🔎 search for saved articles or images in Slack using the command /kipwise search [keyword].

 Note: The first three letters in our name Kipwise stand for Knowledge Is Power.